thib1984/ytdlmusic/README.md

 ## description

 With ytdlmusic, you can download directly from YouTube music files in MP3/OGG format from your terminal, without using your browser.
-By default, it will match your request with a selection of 5 results with a breif summary to choose from or you can use auto mode to download automaticaly the first item.
+By default, it will match your request with a selection of 5 results with a brief summary to choose from or you can use auto mode to download automaticaly the first item.

 ## github